AustEcon/bitsv/README.rst

 Forked from Ofek's awesome Bit library: https://github.com/ofek/bit

-Despite what it looks like, this is mostly a working library for Bitcoin Cash!
-Try to ignore the out of date bits on the README which referred to Bitcoin and not Bitcoin Cash.
+Try to ignore the out of date bits on the README which refer to Bitcoin Cash and not Bitcoin SV.

 What needs fixing
 ----------------

 - This README.
-- Dynamic fees.
 - The test cases...
+- Testnet
+- Networking for broadcasting 100 kilobyte OP_RETURNS to miners
 - Rates (so 'usd', 'jpy', etc work as they do in bit)

-**BitCash is so easy to use, in fact, you can do this:**
+**BitSV is so easy to use, in fact, you can do this:**

 .. code-block:: python

-    >>> from bitcash import Key
+    >>> import bitsv
     >>>
-    >>> my_key = Key(...)
+    >>> my_key = PrivateKey('YourPrivateKeyGoesHere')
     >>> my_key.get_balance('usd')
     '12.51'
     >>>